 Many dealerships offer special interest rate pricing, including 0% financing on car loans.
 But not all car buyers can qualify for those low rates.
 Once you know what interest rate you can qualify for from your lender, you can calculate interest on a car loan, but it entails some math.
 You will divide the interest rate by 12 for the number of monthly payments in a year.
 Next, you take that answer and multiply it by the balance of your loan.
 For example, based on a $40,000 balance with a 3.48% interest rate:

 The best vehicle loan interest rate is 0% for new cars.
 But manufacturers don’t always offer these special promotional deals.
-For used vehicles, 4.75% is not the lowest interest rate available.
+For used vehicles, 4.75% may not be the lowest interest rate available.
 Not every new or used vehicle buyer can qualify for the lowest interest rate advertised by the lender either at the dealership or bank.
 Since each lender uses a different formula to calculate interest rates, it’s best to shop around for the lowest loan terms that meet your needs.

 Yes, it’s possible to finance a car for 72 months.
 However, early in a car loan, most of each monthly payment goes toward interest.
 It takes several years to build any equity in the vehicle and cars depreciate quickly in the first several years of ownership.
 As a result, the longer the loan term, the longer it takes to accumulate any value in the car.
 In other words, you will be upside down in the auto loan until you reach the point where the vehicle is worth something as a trade-in.
 Read about car financing in our guide to learn more.